JujuAdams/Vinyl/docs/4.0/Basics.md

 Pauses playback of a [Vinyl instance](Terminology).
 Playback can be resumed using `VinylResume()` (see below).

-If a label is provided instead then all currently playing instances assigned to the label are paused individually.
+If a label is specified instead then all currently playing instances assigned to the label are paused individually.
 The label itself does not hold a "paused" state and any new audio played on that label will not start paused.

 &nbsp;